VA Refinance to Save Money

 Refinancing in general also puts a temporary pause on your mortgage payments.
 This isn’t an intended VA IRRRL benefit, and it’s certainly not a reason in and of itself to refinance, but it’s worth mentioning.
 However, if you want to refinance without the deferment of payments, our lenders here at Low VA Rates can help you build a payment plan with which you’re comfortable.

-The VA Cash-out Refinance Option
+The VA Cash-Out Refinance Option

-Cash-out refinancing is another VA home refinance option that allows you to have some extra cash on hand for schooling, bills, and other major expenses.
+Cash-out refinancing is another VA home refinance option.
+It allows you to have some extra cash on hand for schooling, bills, and other major expenses.
 It works differently from the IRRRL in a number of ways.
 First, unlike the streamline, if you have a second mortgage, cash-out refinancing will allow you to combine both mortgages.
 In most cases, your cash-out loan will match 90 to 100 percent of the value of your home.

 As with every loan, there are some downsides.
 Cash-out refinancing takes about ninety days and requires you to pay closing costs.
 If you’re trying to decide between refinancing via the streamline or the cash-out, consider what exactly you’ll be using the loan to do, if you’re willing to pay the extra costs, and how quickly you need the extra money.